hanfried/hanfried-bookmarks/README.md

     3.  <https://github.com/tzutalin/labelImg>  - a graphical image annotation tool which saves in Pascal VOG or YOLO Format

     4.  <https://towardsdatascience.com/feature-visualisation-in-pytorch-saliency-maps-a3f99d08f78a>

+    5.  <https://github.com/idealo/imagededup>  - python package that simplifies the task of finding exact and near duplicates in an image collection.

 3. Architectures